 - 1. Department directive 325, dated July 1, 1997, or its successor, as agreed by the parties, shall remain in effect to the extent it deals with negotiable terms and conditions of employment.
-(See Side Letter dated January 15, 2015). - 2.
+[See Side Letter: September 18, 1995 & January 15, 2015: Also See FC 325 July 1, 1997 attached.] - 2.
 All members of the selection committee must review and sign the recommendation. - 3.
 Subsequent to the selection, any unit member applicant shall have the right to review the recommendation committee memo upon request.